Beauty Routine - Exfoliate! by watereverysunday on polyvore

 Malic Acid - Fruit acid found in apples works for skin exfoliation.
 Apple cider vinegar is good one to use.
-It is known for many healthy benefit but I really hate the smell of apple cider vinegar.
-You simple swab this on your face using cotton swab and leave in for 10-20 min and wash off.
-Smell awful but it goes away.
+It is known for many healthy benefit but I am not really fond of the smell of apple cider vinegar.
+You simply swab this on your face using cotton swabs, leave in for 10-20 min and wash off.
+The smell is awful (to me) but it goes away.

 Amorepacific Treatment Enzyme Peel, 2.5 oz $60 (0.7oz $22), nordstrom.com